AFTERCARE

 Leave the second skin bandage on for about 3-4 days.
 It should take about that long for it to be through the first stage of healing.
 Remove the bandage in a hot shower and SLOWLY peel from the top down to avoid damaging hair follicles once fully healed.

-After taking the bandage off : wash the tattoo with unscented soap, pat dry, & only use small amount unscented white lotion 2+ times a day for the first week, the tattoo may start to flake (normal) use the lotion, do not pick!!!
-Then lotion tattoo daily, as needed for healthy skin ~
+Pat dry & only use small amount unscented white lotion rubbed in, if theres a white cast of lotion on your tattoo, you’ve used too much.
+Do this 2+ times a day for the first week, the tattoo may start to flake (normal) use lotion, do not pick!!!
+Then lotion daily and as needed for skin care

 -